 What’s it like to use the Shure MV88+?

-It’s a brilliant little plug-and-go mic which can record high-res stereo audio from 16bit/48kHz to 24bit/48kHz.
+It’s a brilliant little plug-and-go mic that can record high-res stereo audio from 16bit/48kHz to 24bit/48kHz.
 Being able to then directly edit said recordings from your phone further streamlines the production process.

 The cylindrical capsule has two inputs: microUSB and a 3.5mm headphone jack.
 This allows you to adjust the gain as needed, saving you from dawdling with settings in post-production.
 Between the inputs is an LED indicator.
 When it’s green, you’re good to go.
 If it’s a static amber, there’s an error, while a flashing amber is indicative of the firmware updating.
 If it’s red, the mic is muted, and a flashing red means audio is clipping.